 “I don’t know why we do this,” she said, running her hand through her glossy red hair.

 “Your water,” I said, approaching where Clarion should have been.
-Only the woman standing where she had been was not the demanding crazy lady I’d left behind and now Clarion was midway through her interview, sans the water she claimed she needed and Marjorie was coming over with poison in her eyes.
+Only the woman standing where she had been was not the demanding crazy lady I’d left behind, and now Clarion was midway through her interview, sans the water she claimed she needed and Marjorie was coming over with her usual charming glare.
+The one that said I was trying her already thin patience.

 “I told you that breaks were to be taken off the carpet,” Marjorie said, looking at the glass of mineral water dripping all over my hand before handing it off to a stranger.